 You will also be responsible for paying our fees and disbursements if you instruct us to recover any fees and disbursements that the court orders the other party to pay to you.

 In some circumstances, the court may order you to pay the other party's legal fees and disbursements; for example, if you lose the case.These fees and disbursements would be payable in addition to our own costs and disbursements.It is possible to take out insurance to cover your liability for the other party's fees and disbursements.We will provide you with details if this is relevant to your case.

 Other forms of funding may be available to cover our costs.We will discuss appropriate funding options with you if necessary.

 Storage of Papers and Documents

 After completing the work, we are entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.
-Your personal information will be retained in accordance with our data retention policy which categorises all of the information held by Barlow Robbins and specifies the appropriate retention period for each category of data.
-Those periods are based on the requirements of applicable data protection laws and the purpose for which the information is collected and used, taking into account legal and regulatory requirements to retain the information for a minimum period, limitation periods for taking legal action, good practice and Barlow Robbins’ business purposes..
+Your personal information will be retained in accordance with our data retention policy which categorises all of the information held by Moore Barlow and specifies the appropriate retention period for each category of data.
+Those periods are based on the requirements of applicable data protection laws and the purpose for which the information is collected and used, taking into account legal and regulatory requirements to retain the information for a minimum period, limitation periods for taking legal action, good practice and Moore Barlow’ business purposes..
 We will not destroy documents you ask us to deposit in safe custody.

 If we retrieve papers or documents from storage in relation to continuing or new instructions to act for you, we will not normally charge for such retrieval.
 However, we may make a charge based on time spent producing stored papers or documents to you or another at your request.
 We may also charge for reading, correspondence or other work necessary to comply with the instructions given by you or on your behalf.